majidnavaeeyan/BankSimiulation/README.md

 # BankSimiulation

-This a Kind Of Mountain Goat That Has a Mouth as Input And an Exhaust As Output !
+This Is a Kind Of Mountain Goat That Has a Mouth as Input And an Exhaust As Output !

-Enjoy It .
+Enjoy It :-)